danidee10/django-notifs/docs/advanced-usage.rst

         providers = ['console']
         ...

-This can be helpful during development where you don't want notifications to be delivered.
+This can be helpful during development when it's used with the Synchronous backend.